edgimar/Pweave/doc/index.rst

 Download
 _________
-Pweave code is hosted on google code.
-Download the latest version using this `link <http://code.google.com/p/pweave>`_.
-You can also checkout the code with mercurial using:
+Download the latest stable here: `Pweave <http://files.mpastell.com/Pweave>`_.
+You can also checkout the latest code with mercurial using:

 ::